usbarmory/usbarmory/software/buildroot/README.md

 Operation
 =========

-The USB armory + INTERLOCK Buildroot image operates as follow:
+The USB armory + INTERLOCK Buildroot image operates as follows:

   * The board LED is used to indicate startup (flashing), boot completed (off) and shutdown (on) stages.